 As attorney-general Kinchela found his office in great disorder.
 He applied successfully for a clerk to sort and file its records and soon gave evidence of 'his great anxiety to discharge his duty to the satisfaction of the Government'.
 He discovered arrears of unsettled actions accumulated over ten years, chiefly in unpaid debts for the purchase of government cattle and sheep.
 His activity resulted in large sums being paid into the Treasury, and proved more effective than his work on the commission of inquiry, ordered by the Colonial Office, into means of reducing the legal business of the government.
 In September 1832 Governor (Sir) Richard Bourke praised Kinchela's high principles, legal knowledge and great anxiety to give satisfaction, but complained that his extreme deafness hindered his work and rendered him inefficient as a member of the Legislative Council.
 Kinchela's colleagues also found him difficult: in 1833 the crown solicitor, William Moore, was suspended for insulting the attorney-general in a protest against the clerical duties that were delegated to him, and the solicitor-general, John Hubert Plunkett, claimed that, although he conducted nearly a hundred cases in the Criminal Sessions for the attorney-general, Kinchela gave him no assistance in the civil matters.
 Kinchela maintained that his advice had kept every department of the government free from legal embarrassment and had saved the Crown from defeat in every civil case.
 His frequent requests for an increase of salary were of no avail and creditors in Britain were persistent in pressing their claims, to the embarrassment of the Colonial Office.
 However, Bourke was sympathetic and in April 1836 when the chief justice, (Sir) Francis Forbes, went on leave, Kinchela was appointed acting puisne judge in the Supreme Court.
 His deafness caused some delays when he was sitting alone, but Bourke reported that 'in all the other duties of his office … his legal Knowledge and persevering research have been of essential service', and pleaded with unusual warmth for his permanent appointment, if not in Sydney, then to the bench in Van Diemen's Land.
 However, Glenelg was dismayed by Kinchela's long-standing debts and insisted on 'some temporary office' until a pension could be arranged.
 In September 1837 Kinchela was retired from the bench and appointed deputy-commissary in the Vice-Admiralty Court; a year later he was given additional work as advising Crown counsel at a salary of £500.
 In November 1840 he became master in equity at £800 a year, but within ten months he was 'attacked by Paralysis' and obliged to resign all his public offices, retiring on a pension of £500.

-In 1838 Kinchela had to sell Ormonde House and his persistent Irish creditors were finally satisfied by his wife while he was unable to move.
-He died at Liverpool on 21 July 1845 aged 72, survived by his wife; her appeal to the Colonial Office for a pension was refused in 1848.
+In 1838 Kinchela left Ormonde House, which he had leased from Robert Cooper, and his persistent Irish creditors were finally satisfied by his wife while he was unable to move.
+He died at Liverpool on 21 July 1845 aged 72, survived by his wife; the Legislative Council granted her a pension in 1852.
 One of his two daughters, Mary, married Thomas Gore on 3 August 1837.
-His son John became a clerk in the crown solicitor's office and at 22 through his father's influence was appointed police magistrate at Bathurst.
+His son John became a clerk in the crown solicitor's office and at 27 through his father's influence was appointed police magistrate at Bathurst.
 Because of his inexperience other magistrates refused to sit with him, and when James Mudie returned to Sydney after ridiculing his father in The Felonry of New South Wales (London, 1837), young Kinchela publicly horsewhipped him and was ordered to pay damages of £50.
-This was said to have been paid by public subscription, and soon afterwards he left the colony.
-He later returned, and died at Bathurst on 12 October 1849.
+This was said to have been paid by public subscription.
+He died at Bathurst on 12 October 1849.

 This article was first published in hardcopy in Australian Dictionary of Biography, Volume 2, (MUP), 1967